Build your ultimate summer routine with our free 14-day autoimmune challenge

 Hashimoto's Thyroiditis vs. Hypothyroidism

-Although Hashimoto’s disease is the most common cause of hypothyroidism, other causes include over-response to anti-thyroid medication, thyroid surgery, radiation therapy, medications such as lithium, and other autoimmune disorders.
-(Source
+Although Hashimoto’s disease is the most common cause of hypothyroidism in the United States, other causes include over-response to anti-thyroid medication, thyroid surgery, radiation therapy, and medications such as lithium.
+(Source)

 Our Care Team has Hashimoto’s, too.